Waadtss/ArReverseDictionary/README.md

 ### Dataset files structure

-Each dataset file correspond to a data split (train/dev/test) for one of the languages.
+Each dataset file correspond to a data split (train/dev/test).
+The dataset includes three main components:
+- Arabic dictionary has (58010) entries that were selected from LMF Contemporary Arabic dictionary after revising and editing by our annotation team **(Task1)**.
+- English dictionary from SemEval 2022 reverse dictionary task has (63596) entries **(Task2)**.
+- Mapped dictionary between Arabic and English words to be used as a supervision in the second task available here to download.

 Dataset files are in the JSON format.
 A dataset file contains a list of examples.
 Each example is a JSON dictionary, containing the following keys:
  + "id",